akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 ## Chapter 5 — The King's Decree

-King Henry turned and spoke strongly to everyone assembled in the great hall.
+Henry stood with his back to the room, a silhouette carved against the roaring central hearth.
+Still stinging from the Queen’s comments about his son, the King did not move for a long moment; he seemed to be reading the flames, perhaps seeing the ghosts of his own landless youth in the shifting embers.

+He turned suddenly, his voice not a shout, but a low, resonant vibration that commanded the sudden silence of the hall.

-"My father was mocked as the Tanner's Grandson by every noble in Paris.
+"My father was mocked as the 'Tanner’s Grandson' by every noble in Paris.
 Did he wait for their blessing?
 No. He carved his kingdom with a sword.
 We are kings because God willed it, not because nobles permitted it."

-Emboldened by the King's speech, Roger of Salisbury, the King's Justiciar and keeper of the royal purse, stepped from the shadows.
-He kept his head bowed, his tone placatory but fixed on the ledger—as if a marriage were no different from a shipment of wool.

-"My Lord King," Roger murmured into the silence, "since the boy needs a wife, and a marriage is a contract of the state... well.
-If Brittany will not serve, there are other houses with daughters.
-We need only find the best bargain.
-The boy is sure coin enough."

-Henry turned to look at him.
+Henry’s eyes scanned the far wall, unseeing.
+"I had no lands.
+My father gave me silver and told me to wait.
+I waited while my brothers bled the land dry, and when the moment came, I took what was mine.
+I did not ask for a marriage to buy my way to the throne."

+The rhetoric was cut short by a dry, rhythmic rustle of parchment being squared up.

+Roger of Salisbury stepped into the light.
+He was a quiet, scholarly figure, his fingers stained with the permanent gray of ink—the second most powerful man in England and the keeper of the realm's cold reality.

+Henry remained turned toward the fire, his shoulders rigid; thus, it was the Queen who anchored the moment.

+"Welcome, Lord Roger," she said, her voice cool and steady.
+"We were just speaking of the weight of legacy.
+I trust you bring the weight of the present to balance it?"

+Roger bowed—a shallow, efficient nod.
+"The present is manageable, Majesty.
+But the parchment from Brittany requires a decision.
+Duke Conan offers his daughter Agnes for Prince Godfrey."

+Henry finally turned, his eyes regaining a wary, cordially sharp edge.
+He glanced at the Sheriff of the shire, who stood trembling by the sideboards.

+"Roger.
+What say you of the local Sheriff's tallies for the forest-fines?
+He tells me the oaks yielded nothing this season, yet my coffers are bruised and the silver they should have bought is nowhere to be seen.
+Perhaps you might find the truth where he has found only... 'confusion'."

+The Sheriff went pale, sinking into a bow that was more of a collapse.

+Roger didn't even look at the man.
+"The Sheriff’s confusion is a matter for the morning audit, Sire.
+But the parchment from Brittany is a matter of state.
+Conan offers a second tie—a redundant circle that adds nothing to our security.
+We already hold the western flank of Normandy; we do not need to buy Brittany twice."

+He paused, his eyes flicking to the King with a look of devastating common sense.

+"However, the dowry is ten thousand marks of silver.
+It is easy silver, Sire.
+A precise bargain for a son who sits outside the direct line of succession.
+To refuse it is... inefficient.
+Whether it be the six hundred marks missing from a Sheriff’s bag or ten thousand from a Duke’s treasury, it is a coin left on the table."

+Roger finished speaking and returned to his ledger, the scratch of his quill the only sound in the sudden quiet.
+The Queen folded her hands and waited.

+For a long moment, Henry said nothing.
+The anger had drained from his face, leaving something worse: a gray weariness, the look of a man who has just understood a painful truth about himself.
+He looked from his Justiciar, who saw princes as numbers, to his Queen, who saw stepsons as obstacles to be tidied away.

+They were both perfectly correct.
+They were both perfectly loyal.
+And they were both doing exactly what he had trained them to do.

+I built this, he thought.
+I made a kingdom where blood is tallied like wool.
+And now they serve it faithfully—more faithfully, perhaps, than they serve me.

+The room felt suddenly small.
+Henry realized he had only two choices: accept their framing and treat his son as a surplus asset, or reject it and leave Godfrey with nothing.

+Then, something flickered behind his eyes.
+Not anger, but a dangerous, cold clarity.
+Unless there is a third way.

+"So," Henry said softly, his voice dropping to a dangerous rasp.
+"Everyone arrays against me?
+Am I the only man in England who sees a son instead of a sack of wool?"

-Not with anger.
-With something worse: an odd humour, a dangerous smile playing at the corners of his mouth.
+He looked back at Roger, a dangerous smile playing at the corners of his mouth—the look of a gambler who has decided to destroy the table entirely.

-"Coin," Henry repeated softly.
-"You think my son is coin.
-To be weighed.
-Bartered.
-Sold to the highest bidder."

-Roger's mouth opened, then closed.
-He realized, too late, that he had stepped where no ledger could protect him.

-Henry's voice dropped, but it carried to every corner of the hall.

-"If Godfrey is a shadow, let us see if the shadow can find the sun.
-If he be a coin, then we shall toss him to the Heavens and see how he lands. "
+"You think my blood is currency, Roger?
+You want to bargain?
+You want to weigh and measure and trade?
+Fine.
+Let us bargain with Someone who cannot be outbid."

-He jabbed a finger toward the carved entrance of the hunting lodge.
+Henry’s voice began to rise, the "Scholar-King" giving way to the impulsive pride of the Conqueror's son.
+He jabbed a finger toward the heavy, carved doors of the lodge.

-"The next pure maid to cross that threshold—be she a Saxon virgin, a Norman heiress, or a milk-stained scullion—she shall be his wife!
-If God deems him royal, He shall send a match of equal fire.
+"If he be a coin, Roger, then we shall toss him to the Heavens!
+The next pure maid to cross that threshold—be she a Saxon virgin, a Norman heiress, or a milk-stained scullion—she shall be his wife!
+If God deems him royal, He shall send a match of fire.
 If not... let the winds take him.
 If he cannot thrive with a peasant at his side, he was never my son at all."

-The Queen stared at him uncertainly, her face pale.
-"You cannot possibly mean to cast his life so blindly to the winds."
+The Queen stared at him, her face pale.
+"You cannot possibly mean to cast his life so blindly."

-The King's posture relaxed, the explosive fire cooling into a stony, dismissive indifference.
-He waved a hand as if swatting a fly.
+The King's posture relaxed instantly, the fire cooling into a stony, dismissive indifference.

-"If the Heavens wish him wed, they shall provide the woman.
-Elsewise let us hope the halls stay empty, that I may drink in peace."

 He reached for his wine.

-The hall settled into an uneasy silence.
-Some knights sat frozen in shock, their hands hovering over their daggers.
-Others smirked into their wine, half hoping to see the King's pride stumble.
+"If the Heavens wish him wed, they shall provide.
+Elsewise, let the hall stay empty, that I may drink in peace."

-A few older lords simply looked at the floor, knowing the awkward truth: the King had spoken a sacred vow before the court.
-If a beggar girl came in that door, Henry would have to marry his son to her or become a liar before God.
-If he broke his word, his knights would no longer have to keep their own oaths to him.
+The hall settled into a jagged silence.
+Roger of Salisbury stood motionless.
+He knew the truth, as did the older lords: the King had spoken a sacred vow coram rege—before the court.
+If a beggar girl crossed that threshold now, Henry would have to marry his son to her or become a liar before God.

-He had built a cage out of his own pride, with no easy escape.
+Henry reached for his wine, oblivious to the cage he had just built—its door wide open to the night.

 ![Chapter](Goose_Bride-goosemark-cut_small.png)